-2. Streamline Organization – The hierarchies you use in the design of your site have a larger impact than your ability to simply locate pages you have created.
-Using intuitive systems also helps users and web spiders to efficiently navigate through a website.
+The hierarchies you use in the design of your site have a larger impact than your ability to simply locate pages you have created.
+Using intuitive systems also helps users and web spiders efficiently navigate through a website.
 This is accomplished through the use of breadcrumbs and utility bars with interactive elements such as drop-down menus that can make navigation to any page on a site possible with a single click.

-- Avoid Keyword Stuffing – Anything over a ten percent keyword density runs the risk of being classified as spam.
+- Avoid keyword stuffing – Anything over a ten percent keyword density may run the risk of being classified as spam.
 All text should seem natural and a more common percentage is between one and seven.

 - Links – Having appropriate and relevant links, both to and from your webpages, is important to page ranking.
 Links provide additional context to the content your site focuses on and are also helpful for users that may need extra technical information.

-- Animation and Graphics – Flash, and graphics are an excellent way to make a website more compelling to a visitor.
+- Graphics/videos – Graphics and videos are an excellent way to make a website more compelling to a visitor.
 However, since there is very little text for a crawler to see, they have a limited direct value in regard to Google, Bing, or Yahoo ranking and should be applied judiciously.

-- Mobile optimization – A large swath of the populace, well over half by at least one estimation, is connected to the internet via smart phone.
-By tailoring your content to this platform and providing alternate .mobi versions of your site, you can ensure you are not excluding consumers out of hand.
+- Mobile optimization – A large swath of the populace, well over half by at least one estimation, is connected to the internet via a smartphone.
+By tailoring your content for mobile users you can ensure you are not excluding consumers out of hand.

 - Business directory submission – The internet is rife with services that sort and organize local businesses for internet users.
-Submitting information to sites like Yahoo Local and Google Places can help generate links while also making you more visible to consumers.
+Submitting information to sites like Google My Business or Yelp can help generate links while also making you more visible to consumers.